Thermodynamic closure of quantum measurements and the limits of the indirect measurement model: Consistency with both laws: efficient instruments and measurement processes

-It should be clear that the first requirement is to satisfy the second law, while the second requirement is to satisfy the third law.
-On the other hand, an operation compatible with a trivial effect provides no information about the system being measured, and can therefore be ignored.
-In fact, since the third law requires that the operations of the instrument be strictly positive, \lemref{lemma:purity-preserving-strictly-positive} implies that if an operation $\ii_x$ is compatible with a trivial effect $E_x = p(x) \onesys$, then it is purity preserving only if it is proportional to a unitary channel, i.e, $\ii_x(\bigcdot) = p(x) U_x \bigcdot U_x^*$.
+It should be clear that an operation compatible with a trivial effect provides no information about the system being measured, since its outcome probability is independent of the input state, and it therefore does not contribute to the informational content of the measurement.
+In fact, since by \lemref{lemma:instrument-measurement-process-third-law} the third law requires that the operations of the instrument be strictly positive, \lemref{lemma:purity-preserving-strictly-positive} implies that if an operation $\ii_x$ is compatible with a trivial effect $E_x = p(x) \onesys$, then it is purity preserving only if it is proportional to a unitary channel, i.e, $\ii_x(\bigcdot) = p(x) U_x \bigcdot U_x^*$.

 Before we prove the above theorem, we shall first prove the following useful lemma:

 \